Peckmore/Journey/README.md

 ### Tree Structure

-We implement a simple generic tree structure in C#, representing a strongly typed collection of objects that can be traversed as a tree; each node contains a strongly type object, and can have 0 or more child nodes.
+**Journey** implements a simple, generic tree structure in **C#**, representing a strongly typed collection of objects that can be traversed as a tree; each node contains a strongly type object, and can have 0 or more child nodes.
 Each node also provides methods and properties for traversal and information.

 In order to optimise traversal of the tree (in anticipation of node positioning) we calculate all node properties at the point of insertion or removal; whenever a child node is added or removed, the parent node (and all cascading child nodes) have their properties updated to reflect the change.
 This allows us to quickly traverse the tree and access properties such as depth, height, and number of children without having to recalculate them each time, but at the expense of a small increase in memory usage, and a slightly longer insertion and removal time.

 ### Reingold-Tilford Algorithm

 Our tree visualisation is arranged using the Reingold-Tilford algorithm [^tidier-drawings].
-A detailed explanation of the algorithm was provided by Kay Jan Wong [^rt-walkthrough], but a special mention must be given to Rachel Lim [^rt-rachel], whose implementation was used as the basis of the implementation in this project.
+A detailed explanation of the algorithm was provided by _Kay Jan Wong_ [^rt-walkthrough], but a special mention must be given to _Rachel Lim_ [^rt-rachel], whose implementation was used as the basis of the implementation in this project.

 ## Challenges